• Senior couple taking selfie

 High Definition Laser Cataract Surgery™

 Cataract surgery has advanced significantly over the past decade, giving patients more vision options than ever before.
 Choosing the right surgeon, technology, lens, and care team plays a critical role in achieving the best results.
-At Valley Eye Associates, our surgeons have performed more than 55,000 procedures over a combined 50 years of experience, delivering a premium patient experience with every cataract surgery WI.
+At Valley Eye Associates, our surgeons have performed more than 55,000 procedures over a combined 50 years of experience, delivering a premium patient experience with every cataract surgery.
+Introduced to the Fox Valley by Valley Eye Associates and has since improved the precision and safety of cataract eye surgery across the region and around the world.

 Traditional vs. Laser Cataract Surgery